texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Some law enforcement agencies have online databases for warrant searches.
 The involved party can utilize such search platforms.
 Where this option is not available, such individuals will have to visit the police department to make inquiries.
 If there is an active arrest warrant or a writ authorizing the police to take the individual into custody, the police can execute that right immediately.

-Alternatively, a person can mail a request form for their criminal history data to the Texas Department of Safety for $10.
+Alternatively, a person can mail a request form for their criminal history data to the Texas Department of Public Safety for $10.
 The request form and $10 payment should be mailed to:

 Texas Department of Public Safety